nlohr1/DIY-Wrist-Watch/README.md

 Two Buttons are handling the Display-"On", Calendar, FlashLight-On/Off and Set/Reset of the Clock, meanwhile Display-"Off" is done automatically after 8 seconds.
 The code is subdivided in several sections, with jump-markers: §0, §1, §2... explained in the code-head.
 I commented every line of the software, so it's possible to understand and modify it (at your own "risk")...
-The "OLED-Watch-6-nl-Manual.txt" file provides a short user-manual list.
+File "OLED-Watch-6-nl-Manual.txt" provides a short user-manual list.

-The Software code (Arduino-based C++) is flashed through an ISP-Programmer to the ATmega328-Chip - **without bootloader**, to save start-time.
+The Software program-code (Arduino-based C++) is flashed through an ISP-Programmer to the ATmega328-Chip - **without bootloader**, to save start-time.
-To flash the chip I use the known **avrdude** command-line-program, flashing the Arduino-compiled resulting hex-file with an ISP-Programmer (USBasp), this connected on one side through USB-Port to my Notebook and on the other through a 6-pole ISP-Connector-Socket to the Clock-board.
+To flash the chip I use the known **avrdude** as command-line-program, flashing the (Arduino-compiled) resulting hex-file with an ISP-Programmer (USBasp or similar), this programmer connected on one side through USB to my Notebook and on the other through a 6-pole ISP-Connector-Socket to the 6 Clock-pcb-board bushings.

-Avrdude-Commands to flash the code into the ATmeag328-chip are explained on the end of the program-file:
+Avrdude command lines to flash the code into the ATmeag328-chip are explained also on the end of the program-file:

 > **"OLED-Clock-w-Led-and-Calendar.ino"** *(open/edit this file with a Text-Editor like Notepadd++)*
 > &nbsp; or directly in the Arduino-GUI, then compile it and